thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

-Note also that those criteria are taken evaluated independently, i.e. if the criterion associated with :param:`numberOfTimeStepsBetweenPostProcessings` is satisfied, it does not reset the internal timer associated with the criterion associated with the :param:`timeBetweenPostProcessings`.
+Note also that those criteria are taken evaluated independently, i.e. if the criterion associated with :param:`NumberOfTimeStepsBetweenPostProcessings` is satisfied, it does not reset the internal timer associated with the criterion associated with the :param:`TimeBetweenPostProcessings`.

 Note that:

-- each end of a temporal sequence is always flaged as *explicitly requested by the user*, independently of the :param:`numberOfTimeStepsBetweenPostProcessings` parameter,
+- each end of a temporal sequence is always flaged as *explicitly requested by the user*, independently of the :param:`NumberOfTimeStepsBetweenPostProcessings` parameter,

 Appendix
 ========